alexiusacademia/alexiusacademia.github.io/_posts/2019-06-06-easyplan-initialized.md

 The project object will consist of the project tasks, calendar management, working time setting, organizing the task line (moving, splitting of task), task connections/dependencies, etc.

+### The Task object

+The task object is responsible for handling task properties, events and task manipulation capabilities.